 - Goal and scope definition: This phase involves defining the overarching purpose of the LCSA study, including the intended applications and the decision-making context.
-The scope sets the boundaries of the study, specifying aspects such as the system under analysis, its function and functional unit, the covered life-cycle stages, assumptions, stakeholders, methodological choices, sustainability impacts to be investigated, and the selected impact assessment methods. - Life cycle inventory analysis: This phase entails systematically gathering data flows along the product's supply chain, which are subsequently fed to the environmental, economic, and social impact assessments. - Life cycle impact assessment: During this phase, the inventory data of the LCSA study are evaluated to characterise the life-cycle sustainability performance of the product system.
+The scope sets the boundaries of the study, specifying aspects such as the system under analysis, its function and functional unit, the covered life-cycle stages, assumptions, stakeholders, methodological choices, sustainability impacts to be investigated, and the selected impact assessment methods.
+It is also important to record the commissioner of the study, as well as the practitioner and the date of the LCSA report. - Life cycle inventory analysis: This phase entails systematically gathering data flows along the product's supply chain, which are subsequently fed to the environmental, economic, and social impact assessments. - Life cycle impact assessment: During this phase, the inventory data of the LCSA study are evaluated to characterise the life-cycle sustainability performance of the product system.
 The selection of the assessed categories and indicators depends on a materiality assessment that takes into account stakeholders' perspectives. - Interpretation: The interpretation phase involves the analysis of previous results to identify key contributions and potential areas for improvement.
 It can also enable technological or scenario benchmarking.
 This phase may encompass robustness tests, sensitivity analyses, uncertainty analyses, completeness analyses, and consistency checks.
-Results are recommended to be interpreted in a combined manner, identifying potential trade offs across sustainability dimensions.
+Results are recommended to be interpreted in a combined manner, identifying potential trade-offs across sustainability dimensions.

 This document incorporates insights gained from the individual life-cycle guidelines developed within the SH2E project (Bargiacchi et al., 2022; Wulf et al., 2022a; Iribarren et al., 2023).
-While other projects such as ORIENTING have proposed LCSA recommendations with generic applicability (Pinkola et al., 2022), the focus of this work was placed on offering practitioners a deeper understanding of the specific aspects in the specific field of fuel cells and hydrogen (FCH) systems, going beyond past initiatives (Lozanovski et al., 2011; Massoni et al., 2011).
+While other projects such as ORIENTING have proposed LCSA recommendations with generic applicability (Pihkola et al., 2022), the focus of this work was placed on offering practitioners a deeper understanding of the specific aspects in the specific field of fuel cells and hydrogen (FCH) systems, going beyond past initiatives (Lozanovski et al., 2011; Massoni et al., 2011).
 Consequently, the SH2E LCSA guidelines identify and promote good practices for LCSA of FCH systems, providing a valuable framework for practitioners and stakeholders to make informed, sustainability-oriented decisions.
 Moreover, these guidelines could also be relevant to other systems closely linked to hydrogen ones, as illustrated in Annex 1.